John H. Sununu: Governor of New Hampshire

-White House Chief of Staff
+White House chief of staff

-Sununu was the first White House Chief of Staff for George H. W. Bush, holding the position from 1989 to 1991.
+Sununu was the first White House chief of staff for George H. W. Bush, holding the position from 1989 to 1991.
 Time magazine dubbed him "Bush's Bad Cop" on the front cover on May 21, 1990.

 Sununu is considered to have engineered Bush's mid-term abandonment of his 1988 campaign promise of "no new taxes".
 In his report Losing Earth: The Decade We Almost Stopped Climate Change, Nathaniel Rich wrote that in November 1989 Sununu prevented the signing of a 67-nation commitment at the Noordwijk Climate Conference to freeze carbon dioxide emissions, with a reduction of 20 percent by 2005, and singled him out as a force starting coordinated efforts to bewilder the public on the topic of global warming and changing it from an urgent, nonpartisan and unimpeachable issue to a political one.
-Interviewed as to his involvement in preventing an agreement, he stated: "It couldn’t have happened, because, frankly, the leaders in the world at that time were at a stage where they were all looking how to seem like they were supporting the policy without having to make hard commitments that would cost their nations serious resources.
-Frankly, that’s about where we are today."
+Interviewed as to his involvement in preventing an agreement, he stated: "It couldn't have happened, because, frankly, the leaders in the world at that time were at a stage where they were all looking how to seem like they were supporting the policy without having to make hard commitments that would cost their nations serious resources.
+Frankly, that's about where we are today."

-Sununu is responsible for recommending David Souter of New Hampshire to President George H. W. Bush for appointment to the Supreme Court of the United States, at the behest of his close friend, then-U.S. Senator and fellow New Hampshirite Warren Rudman.
+Sununu recommended David Souter of New Hampshire to President George H. W. Bush for appointment to the Supreme Court of the United States, at the behest of his close friend, then-U.S. senator and fellow New Hampshirite Warren Rudman.
 The Wall Street Journal described the events leading up to the appointment of the "liberal jurist" in a 2000 editorial, saying Rudman in his "Yankee Republican liberalism" took "pride in recounting how he sold Mr. Souter to gullible White House chief of staff John Sununu as a confirmable conservative.
 Then they both sold the judge to President Bush, who wanted above all else to avoid a confirmation battle [after Robert Bork]."
 Rudman wrote in his memoir that he had "suspected all along" that Souter would not "overturn activist liberal precedents."
 Sununu later said that he had "a lot of disappointment" about Souter's positions on the Court and would have preferred him to be more similar to Justice Antonin Scalia.

 At the recommendation of George W. Bush, Sununu resigned his White House post on December 4, 1991.
 He remained at the White House as Counselor to the President until March 1, 1992.